purdiea/Git-Intro/Command-Line-Git.md

  You can check the status of your changes by using git status.
 You'll see that recipe.txt is in red and shown as modified.
  >git status

+ If you want to undo any changes and revert to the original version of a document, run
+ >git checkout -- recipe.txt

 * Send changes to GitHub

  You now need to add, commit, and upload (push) the changes for them to be saved on git hub.